Related Pages

 The following diagram shows the steps to factor a polynomial with four terms using grouping.
 Scroll down the page for examples and solutions.

-The following diagram shows the steps to factor a trinomial using grouping.
+The following diagram shows how to factor a trinomial by grouping.
 Scroll down the page for examples and solutions.

 The first step in factorizing is to find and extract the GCF of all the terms.